 Her daughter, Jan Hopper, 55, from Haltwhistle, Northumberland, said the family have been left distraught.

-She said: "My life has been destroyed by what happened to my mother.
+Speaking to the Press Association, she said: "My life has been destroyed by what happened to my mother.

 "She was a very active woman and loved nothing more than going on holiday.
 The week before her operation we had been in Tenerife as her sister Carol had just been diagnosed with pancreatic cancer.